PPT007/MysqlDBBot/README.md

-This particular branch stores the schema in memory and generates chunkings/embeddings.
+This particular branch stores the embeddings in vector database.
+We store schema in text file and embeddings in json file as well, but just for logging.
+The data is retreived from database though for processing.